 The Purchase of the Wissatinnewag Property

-On March 30, 2001, after years of negotiations and controversy, the Friends of Wissatinnewag, Inc. purchased the Wissatinnewag property in Greenfield, MA.
-Originally targeted for construction of a Walmart, this last undeveloped piece of an ancient Indian village was now protected from commercial and industrial development.
+On March 30, 2001, after years of negotiations and controversy, the Friends of Wissatinnewag, Inc., now Nolumbeka Project, Inc., purchased the Wissatinnewag property in Greenfield, MA.
+Originally targeted for the construction of a Walmart, this last undeveloped piece of an ancient Indian village was now protected from commercial and industrial development.

-The Friends of Wissatinnewag (FOW) was co-founded by Monique Fordham and Howard Clark specifically to acquire the property from landowner, Peter Mackin.
+The Friends of Wissatinnewag (FOW), now the Nolumbeka Project, was co-founded by Monique Fordham and Howard Clark specifically to acquire the property from landowner Peter Mackin.
 For years it had been the site of sand and gravel removal.
 The controversy over the site began in 1964 when amateur archaeologist George Nelson observed the excavation of numerous human skeletons from the site, then witnessed them being used as fill in White Ash Swamp across the road.
 His discoveries were made public and efforts began to protect the site, but excavations weren’t stopped completely until 1999 when the Massachusetts Historical Commission ordered their cessation because of the presence of prehistoric human bone fragments.

-To ensure its continued protection, ownership of the remaining 41 acres was transferred to the Nolumbeka Project, Inc. in January, 2013.
-As well as preserving this site, Nolumbeka Project is also committed to protecting the ten acres of White Ash Swamp across the road where George Nelson had observed human remains being dumped on land that is currently targeted for development.
+To ensure its continued protection, ownership of the remaining 41 acres was transferred to the Nolumbeka Project, Inc. in January 2013.
+As well as preserving this site, Nolumbeka Project is committed to protecting the ten acres of White Ash Swamp across the road where George Nelson had observed human remains being dumped on land currently targeted for development.

 On November 4.
-2013, the Appointments and Ordinance Committee passed and recommended the passage of a draft ordinance by the Greenfield Town Council that would offer the protections to all such re-burial sites.
-After a series of delays, however, an alternative was proposed on January 14, 2014 that has raised concerns that White Ash swamp will remain unprotected.
+2013, the Appointments and Ordinance Committee passed and recommended the passage of a draft ordinance by the Greenfield Town Council that would offer protections to all such re-burial sites.
+After a series of delays, however, an alternative was proposed on January 14, 2014, which has raised concerns that the White Ash Swamp will remain unprotected.

-The name Wissatinnewag was discovered by Howard Clark and Monique Fordham in written accounts from the 1600’s where it was used to refer to the next village above Pocumtuck (present day Deerfield, MA) on the Connecticut River.
+The name Wissatinnewag was discovered by Howard Clark and Monique Fordham in written accounts from the 1600s where it was used to refer to the next village above Pocumtuck (present-day Deerfield, MA) on the Connecticut River.
 This name was listed in Huden’s Indian Place Names of New England (1962) as applying to “an ancient village located on the Connecticut River in Franklin County.”
 Huden referenced both Nipmuc and Mahican Alquonquian dialects, offering translations of Wissatinnewag as “slippery hill” or “shining hill.”
-(Read “The Original Research and Opinion on the Location of “Wissatinnewag” by Howard Clark, Senior Rearcher for the Nolumbeka Project, Inc. )
+(Read “The Original Research and Opinion on the Location of “Wissatinnewag” by Howard Clark, Senior Researcher for the Nolumbeka Project, Inc. )

 On May 19, 2001, a ceremony and celebration took place on the newly acquired property.